Lessons learned about how high-touch customer onboarding goes wrong... and how to make it right.

 Onboarding is the moment your customer experiences the value they expected to gain by buying your product.

 It can be hard to nail down exactly when that moment is, and what it actually looks like.
-But getting clarity on this point can be a game-changer for both your product and your company.
+But getting clarity on this point can be a game-changer for both your product team and your company.

 When everyone in your organization is on the same page about what it looks like to be onboarded, it focuses every team around the same goal.